Things You Can Do to Help Neck Pain

 Everything from car accidents to sleeping wrong can be a pain in the neck, and if not treated it can lead to further complications including headaches, pulled muscles and compressed or “pinched” nerves.
 So even if you think you just have a “crick” in your neck, take the time to care for it so it doesn’t get worse or cause you to have more problems.

 One of the most basic and most effective things you can do for a sore neck or a stiff neck is to gently stretch the muscles that ache.
 You can start off with some simple moves like forward and backward stretches and move on to side stretches, using your arm to carefully guide the movement.
 There are also variations of neck stretches that involve holding your arms behind your back.
-For more advanced stretches try the “grounded tip over tuck” and the “seated heart opener”.
+For more advanced stretches to relieve spasm, try the “grounded tip over tuck” and the “seated heart opener”.

 Yoga is a low-impact therapy that uses stretching and breathing exercises to help strengthen and tone your body while at the same time relaxing you and bringing a sense of calm.
 Certain poses are particularly good for treating and preventing neck pain including the following: Bitilasana (Cow Pose), Marjariasana (Cat Pose), Bharadvaja’s Twist, Balasana (Child’s Pose), Savasana (Corpse Pose), Ardha Matsyendrasana (Seated Twist Pose), Uttana Shishosana (Extended Puppy Pose), and Utthita Trikonasana (Extended Triangle Pose).